James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 </div>

-To get the trajectory started you can simply think of it in 2 dimensions, height, and distance.
-Starting with values for speed and angle of launch I could can use the [trajectory formulas](https://en.wikipedia.org/wiki/Trajectory).
+To get the trajectory started we can simply think of it in 2 dimensions, height and distance.
+Starting with values for speed and angle of launch we can use the [trajectory formulas](https://en.wikipedia.org/wiki/Trajectory).

-The path the takes follows this equation of motion:
+The the projectile follows this equation of motion:

 ```
 y = x*tan(launch angle) - (x^2 * gravity) / (2 * speed^2 + cos^2(launch angle))